YHatahet/data-injector/README.md

 ## Setup

 1. **Clone the repo.** Simply run `git clone https://github.com/YHatahet/data-injector.git`
 2. **Create listeners and publishers.** <_optional_> -  If the listeners and publishers you require do not exist in their respective folders, recreate them.
 Listeners require the `startListener` function to be implemented, and within it a call to the `_onDataFunction` function with an argument to be passed to the publishers.
 Publishers require both `startPublisher` and `publish` functions to be implemented separately.
 Listeners extend the `BaseListener` class, and Publishers the `BasePublisher` class.
+Finally, populate the index files for both listeners and publishers, `Listeners/index.js` & `Publishers/index.js`.
 3. **Create the config file.** Create a file named `config.js`, and place it inside `./data-injector/src` A sample file named `sample-config.js` exists to assist in creating the config file.
 The parameters for each listener and publisher are passed in as arguments to the `startListener` and `startPublisher` functions.